StackVista/stackstate-docs/use/template.md

 # Template

 Start with a brief intro explaining:
-- What is this screen/concept and how does it fit into the StackState system?
+- What is this screen/concept and how does it fit into the StackState workflow?
 - Why/when would you use it?
 There may be different answers for different user types here, that can also be covered and link out to other content/actions as required